-My name is Leon Anavi and I am a software engineer.
-I am passionate about various open source technologies and you might know me from FOSDEM, OpenFest or other open source events.
-I also maintain a YouTube channel and unfashionable old style personal blog where I publish geek videos and tutorials for programming and do it yourself (DIY) devices.
-I have been a proud Raspberry Pi owner since 2011 and I still enjoy experimenting with the new versions of the board in my spare time.
+My name is Leon Anavi.
+I am a software engineer and an open source enthusiast.
+I am passionate about open source technologies and you might know me as a speaker on various conferenes.
+I also maintain a YouTube channel and an unfashionable old style personal blog where I publish geek videos and tutorials for programming and do it yourself (DIY) devices.
+I have been a proud Raspberry Pi owner since 2012 and I still enjoy experimenting with the new versions of the board in my spare time.

 I have been fascinated by open source for many years.
 I have huge experiece with open source software but making hardware is completely different story.
 In 2016 I started my new exciting journey in the world of the open source hardware.
 With some help from faithful friends I stared making hobby add-on boards for Raspberry Pi.
 Later on also Internet of Things (IoT) and mechanical keyboards.
 My goal is to create open source hardware with free and open source only.
 Therefore I use KiCad on Ubuntu Linux distribution for designing the printed circuit boards and OpenSCAD for the enclosures.

 Since the beginning of 2017 our open source hardware devices have been made locally in my hometown and they proudly wear the sign Made in Plovdiv, Bulgaria, EU.
 They are certified by the Open Source Hardware Association.
 I am running modest crowdfunding campaigns to fund low-volume manufacturing of each new product.
 I launched my first crowdfunding with IndieGoGo but after that I quickly switched to Crowd Supply because they value open source and provide better support.
 You can purchase our open source hardware from Crowd Supply, Mouser, The Pi Hut, Sports Internet Solutions, Pi Supply, Oak Tree and Neven.cz.